OpenMS/OpenMS/source/config/tools/README.txt

   create_test.php    -  Creates a test for a file/class using 'check_test'.

   correct_test.php   -  Helps the user to correct CHECK macros of tests using 'check_test'.
+	                      Function names inside the CHECK macros are automatically replaced by the correct declarations in the header file.

   check_includes.php -  Checks for unneeded includes.